top of page

 • Date of birth

-• Health and care information
+• Health and care information (including medical conditions, allergies, and medications)

 • Care plans, risk assessments, and visit records